shsagir/play-area-sync/docs/_WIP/install-drupal-8.md

 $ cd MyApp
 ```

-Once that is done, visit your local installation in the browser and proceed with the installation wizzard.
+Once that is done, visit your local installation in the browser and proceed with the installation wizard.
 Once that is also done you can continue with "Existing installation" below.

 ### Existing installation